andermoran/AngularAdvice/README.md

 ### Binding to Custom Properties
 - Enables us to bind to properties, similar to how we did before, but for our own custom components
+- To add a bindable property to our own components we do so by
 - [Example](https://stackblitz.com/edit/angular-xg2lee)